esh/latte/README.markdown

 This is another MVC framework.
 It uses javascript on the server side and its powered by rhino.
 You can do stuff quickly because latte has a fast REPL cycle and because convention is favored over configuration.

 I am currently using latte to power <http://www.edomame.com>, my personal website.
-Check out the code at <http://www.github.com/esh/edomame> to see a full webapp built on latte.

 #Dependencies
 * JDK 1.5+